Bar Tabs and Tax Cuts

 Stories resonate with us far more than do impersonal statistics.
 But in some instances, such as this one, the reason a story resonates is simply that it affirms prior beliefs, rather than because it offers genuine insight.

-5 Responses to “Bar Tabs and Tax Cuts”
+17 thoughts on “Bar Tabs and Tax Cuts

 This really pissed him off, so he started telling everybody about how unreasonable his tax burden is.